 The Echo Show is also the first Echo capable of placing and receiving video calls, thanks to a built-in 5-megapixel camera.
 You can start a hands-free conference with a family member or friend with an Echo from the Echo app, and a new feature, Drop In, lets a loved one connect to an Echo Show to let you know it’s time for dinner, or let you see a baby’s nursery, or check in with a close relative.

 Additional hands-free calling features come in the form of Alexa Calling, Amazon’s new messaging platform.
 In the coming weeks, the Echo Show and existing devices will be able to make and receive calls — they’ll glow green — and you’ll be able to ask Alexa to answer or ignore the call.
-Alternatively, you can dictate a message with your voice and send it — the recipient will be notified with a chime, and will see the message in the Alexa app for smartphones.
+Alternatively, you can dictate a message with your voice and send it — the recipient will be notified with a chime, and will see the message in the

 The Echo Show supports older apps as well, albeit without onscreen controls.
 Music offerings from Pandora, Spotify, TuneIn, iHeartRadio, and more are in tow, plus apps from CNN, Uber, and Allrecipes.
 Existing smart home integrations will work just fine, too, including those from Philips Hue, Ecobee, and others.